-Relapse rate is one way to measure of success or failure of an alcohol rehab programme.
-It is not uncommon for people to relapse after rehab.
+The rate of relapse is one way to measure of success or failure of substance abusers to relapse after rehab.

-The National Institute on Drug Abuse view relapse as a normal part of the recovery process.
+The National Institute on Drug and Substance Abuse view relapse as a normal part of the recovery process.

 Different surveys report differing rates of alcoholic relapse.